syntasso/instruqt-kubecon/02-generate-application-scaffolding/assignment.md

 make run
 ```

-This command may take a few minutes, so while it is working, navigate to `main.go` in the root "demo" directory of your `Code editor` tab.
-In this file, look at line 64 to see where the controller application is created.
+This command may take a few minutes.

+While the command is running, navigate to `main.go` in the root directory (`DEMO`) of your `Code editor` tab.
+In this file, look at line 64 to see the `NewManager` function, which is where the controller application is created.

 > 💡 If you want to navigate to a specific place quickly in the code editor, type `ctrl+p` (`cmd+p` on macs) and enter the filename or additionally append a specific line number after a colon (e.g. `main.go:64`).